akanksharaut2662-rgb/InternalDev/README.md

 ## AWS Academy Learner Lab Constraints

-- **IAM**: All Lambdas use the pre-existing `LabRole` — no custom IAM roles can be created.
+- **IAM**: All Lambdas use the pre-existing `LabRole` as no custom IAM roles can be created.
 In production, each Lambda would have a least-privilege role scoped to its specific resource needs.
-- **Secrets Manager**: Not accessible — Groq API key stored in Lambda environment variables.
-- **Bedrock**: Model access provisioning restricted — Groq API used as external alternative.
+- **Bedrock**: Model access provisioning restricted: Groq API used as external alternative.
 AWS 3+ service category requirement still met via Lambda/SQS/API Gateway/CloudWatch/DynamoDB/S3.

 ## Prerequisites